Valparaiso University: New campus

-The Christopher Center Library (built 2004) houses over 500,000 books and numerous video and audio resources.
+The Christopher Center Library (built in 2004) houses over 500,000 books and numerous video and audio resources.
 It is a popular place for students to gather and study.
-The Valparaiso University Center for the Arts (VUCA) offers multiple performance facilities, which are most notably used by students to produce full scale theatrical performances every year.
+The Valparaiso University Center for the Arts (VUCA) offers multiple performance facilities, which are most notably used by students to produce full-scale theatrical performances every year.
 The performances and exhibits in the Center for the Arts are always open to the public, and the Center houses the nationally renowned Brauer Museum of Art.

 Kallay-Christopher Hall opened in 2004 and is home to the Department of Geography and Meteorology.
 Kallay-Christopher has an observation deck and large weather lab facilities.
 Adjoining Kallay-Christopher Hall is Schnabel Hall, which is home to communications students, WVUR-FM, the university's student-run radio station, and VUTV, the university's student-run television station.

 The Donald V. Fites Innovations Center, an addition to the College of Engineering's Gellersen Hall, was completed in the summer of 2011.
-The $13-million, LEED-certified building has two suites of labs that support advanced undergraduate research in areas such as materials science and energy systems.
+The LEED-certified building has two suites of labs that support advanced undergraduate research in areas such as materials science and energy systems.
 The Department of Physics and Astronomy has a 16 in computerized reflecting telescope to aid in NASA research and VisBox-X2, a virtual reality system used to immerse students in a visualized three-dimensional image.

 The 52000 sqft Arts and Sciences Building, adjacent to the Christopher Center for Library and Information Resources, opened in 2012 and houses classrooms and offices for faculty in the College of Arts and Sciences.

 The James S. Markiewicz Solar Energy Research Facility was dedicated in September 2013.
 Professors and students use the energy research facility, profiled in The Atlantic, in developing methods to produce low-carbon magnesium with 90 percent less fossil fuel energy than standard production methods.